 Another thing to consider is how each platform displays posts.
 Posts without images can get lost in the clutter of a Facebook or LinkedIn newsfeed, so it’s best to include content with a visual component on these platforms in particular.

 Lastly, don’t forget to track post performance.
-See which types of content tend to perform best on each social media platform, and use that information to adjust your content strategy accordingly.
+See which types of content tend to perform best on each social media platform and at what times of the day, and use that information to adjust your content strategy accordingly.

 The best content has less to do with selling and more to do with giving.

-Your content should not be a giant advertisement that bombards the user.
+Your content should not be a giant advertisement that bombards the consumer.
 Instead, it should blend in with other posts while offering users the opportunity to interact with your brand.

 Here’s an example.